abhishek795jha/idfy_task/README.md

   As, I was not getting any detection even on very low threshold value (not even wrong detection), <br /> I downloaded the original weights and configuration file and ran the inference on sample images (like car,dog, people) but there was no detection at all.<br />
   So, there is a high posibility that the repository i used to implemnt YOLO is not working in first place.

+## Future work
+- I started to find the flow in this repo or I will start writing the code for YOLO v3 in keras.
+- I need to get some more data of number plates.
+- WIll annotate characters manually using LableImg
+- Will have to use data augmentation methods to increase size of dataset.

+- One ther thing i will try is to use two step approach.
+First detect number plate in image and then perform OCR on it.